 Just where is this Marmore Falls located?
 05100 Terni, Italy.

 Marmore Falls FAQ

 There are a number of things you need to know when you plan your visit to Marmore Falls, so we’ve taken the time to answer some of the most common questions.

 2) What are the best routes to take at Marmore Falls?
 There are five routes that you can take, with varying difficulty levels.
 Regardless of which path you choose, you’ll be able to see Marmare Falls from different viewpoints along the way.

-- Route one is a stairway that will take you from the bottom to top of the falls and is considered to be a challenging physical endeavour.
+- Route one is a stairway that will take you from the bottom to the top of the falls and is considered to be a challenging physical endeavor.
 You’ll find a tunnel midway leading to a terrace, the Lovers Balcony, where you can get up close and personal with the water.
 If you’re exhausted by the time you reach the top, you can take a shuttle back down to the bottom point.

 - Routes two and three, taking you around the bottom of the falls, are the easiest ones and take about 20 minutes to walk and allow you to observe the second and third jumps.
 These routes are well suited for children or less abled people.